Exploring the HEART of Grandparenting

 a gingerbread house

 While most of us welcome the chance to celebrate with family and friends, sometimes those encounters create emotional tension and strain.
-When we feel sad that loved ones can’t be with us, either through distance or death, the season can become the worst of the year.
+With the sadness we feel when loved ones can’t be with us, either through distance or death, the season can become the worst of the year.

 By anticipating these events and feelings, we can prepare ourselves for the physical and emotional stress of the holiday season, and find a way to enjoy the festivities with “hearts glowing.”

-Here are links to and brief quotes from some resources with sound advice for confronting and conquering holiday challenges.
+Here are links to resources with sound advice for confronting and conquering holiday challenges.

 Plan.
 Make your list and check it twice.
 Being prepared for parties and presents and having help from family and friends can reduce last-minute stress.